My job as as an “Insightful Living” Mentor is to explain to my clients how the human mind works and why they get to experience life the way they do.

 Clients will often ask why we think.

 I don’t have an answer for that, same as anyone else.

 What I do know is that we can turn our mind into an enemy or a very loyal friend.

-I also know that we are never stuck with the same thoughts.
+I also know that the infinite space the power of Thought is generated from is kind enough to ensure we are never stuck with the same thoughts.